 How Upgrade Advantage Works

 The hope, of course, is to wind up in a better class of cabin at a substantial discount.
-In essence, it is a form of gambling… and just like in a casino, the better you understand the game being played, the likelier the odds you’ll come out a winner.
+In essence, it is a form of gambling; and just like in a casino, the better you understand the game, the likelier the odds you’ll come out a winner.

-Those interested are directed to a separate web page which shows them what categories they are eligible to bid on, and a sliding scale which shows the amount of their bid and — via a corresponding color-coded meter — whether that offer is considered poor, fair, good, strong, or excellent.
+Those interested are directed to a separate webpage that shows them what categories they are eligible to bid on and a sliding scale that shows the amount of their bid and — via a corresponding color-coded meter — whether that offer is considered poor, fair, good, strong, or excellent.

-The process is fairly simple, and it can result in some pretty sweet – and occasionally suite – deals.
-Depending on the sailing, it is quite possible to place a minimum bid and win, thus allowing yourself to move into a better stateroom category for a fairly unsubstantial amount of money.
-This is, however, more the exception than the rule.
+The process is relatively simple and can result in some pretty deals.
+Depending on the sailing, it is quite possible to place a minimum bid and win, thus allowing yourself to move into a better stateroom category for a somewhat unsubstantial amount of money.

 This is, however, more of the exception than the rule.